BetGlobal Scam Casino Tested

 My Playing Experience at BetGlobal Casino

-Timing: 21 hours
+| Timing: | 21 hours |

-Registration: 5 minutes
+| Registration: | 5 minutes |

-KYC: Proof of ID, proof of address
+| KYC: | Proof of ID, proof of address |

-Support: Replies weren’t quick; professional tone
+| Support: | Replies weren’t quick; professional tone |

-Playing time: 20 hours
+| Playing time: | 20 hours |

-Deposit and withdrawal: I deposited TRX and withdrew funds the same way.
+| Deposit and withdrawal: | I deposited TRX and withdrew funds the same way. |

 Registration Process

-I wanted to deposit NZ$50, it turned out to be €27.82, and, as I used crypto, I actually deposited The US$30 in crypto I wanted to deposit here is around NZ$50, €27.82, and I actually deposited 263.893759 TRX.
-I would have used USDT Tether but the fee is incredible – BetGlobal asked me to deposit 35 USDT to get a balance of 30 USDT.
+I deposited in EUR and wanted to deposit NZ$50, but it turned out to be €27.82.
+Since I used crypto, I actually deposited US$30 in crypto.
+I wanted to deposit NZ$50 and €27.82, but I actually deposited 263.893759 TRX.
+I would have used USDT Tether, but the fee is massive – BetGlobal wanted me to deposit 35 USDT to get a balance of 30 USDT!

-As soon as my TRX landed from Nexo it became €27.82 and I got a €33.38 bonus as I claimed the 120% casino offer.
+As soon as my TRX landed from Nexo, it was €27.82, and I received a €33.38 bonus after claiming the 120% casino offer.
 I also got 25 free spins on Wild Drops.
 They were worth €0.10 each, so a value of €2.50.
-I won €0.71 and it was transferred to my bonus balance, not my real money balance as there’s some rollover.
+I won €0.71, and it was transferred to my bonus balance, not my real money balance, as there’s some rollover.

 I had no idea what it was.
 But quick maths says I must wager 30 x (27.82 + 33.38) = €1,836 before I can withdraw anything.
-Plus whatever the rollover for the free spins is.
+Plus, whatever the rollover for the free spins is.

 If you’re reading this from NZ: this is exactly why the absence of NZD matters.
 You’re absorbing FX slippage, on-chain costs, and the site’s own internal conversions.
 Even before you spin, the EV is dented.
 And “35 USDT to get 30 USDT” is a poor start by any standard – it turns a small test deposit into a needlessly expensive experiment.